FindestBV/universe3/README.md

 A React + Vite template powered by shadcn/ui.
 This repository will serve as a base for the Findest Universe, next version, implementing modern frontend technologies, development best practices, and a clean, modular, and scalable architecture.

+[ShadCn](https://ui.shadcn.com/) is used as the base component library.
+See the [shadcn/ui](https://ui.shadcn.com/) documentation for more information.
+Component units install directly in to <pre>src/components/ui/</pre>.
+From here, they can be called in any component, and passed props/styling and configuration to extend and customise the primitive.

 ## DISCLAIMER:

 This is a work in progress and is intended to achieve the result of a pixel-perfect replication of the current Findest Universe UI.